-Chris Gomersall is one of the UK’s best-known wildlife photographers, with a 30-year track record of professional activity, including 14 years employed as in-house photographer at the Royal Society for the Protection of Birds (RSPB).
+Chris Gomersall is one of the UK’s best-known wildlife photographers, with a 40-year track record of professional activity, including 14 years employed as the in-house photographer for the Royal Society for the Protection of Birds (RSPB).
 He continues to work as a freelance photographer of birds, wildlife and the environment, and has undertaken commissions for WWF (UK), Natural England, the Environment Agency, and BBC Wildlife magazine, amongst others.
-Chris’s work has won recognition in numerous international competitions, and in 2007 he was proud to be named as the European Wildlife Photographer of the Year.
+Chris’s work has won recognition in numerous international competitions, and in 2007 he was proud to be chosen as the European Wildlife Photographer of the Year.

 Awards & Competitions

 BBC Wildlife Photographer of the Year competition

 Member of judging panel, 2009

 GDT European Wildlife Photographer of the Year competition

 Bird Photographer of the Year competition